deathtothecorporation/plunder-docs/sire/data-structures.md

 ---

 Now that we have an idea of the data record representation we'll be using, let's finally see how we persist this in a cog:

+body of the pin function ends at return ()

+look at gen

+write some functions with gen